JoshG-IT/identity-security/README.md

 ## Investigation Interfaces

-I use each case as an opportunity to learn which interface suits the resource, identity, configuration, log source, or activity being examined.
+I use each case as an opportunity to learn which interface suits the resource, identity, configuration, or activity being examined.
 The goal is not to force every case through every interface.

 ### Microsoft Azure